-People who have been incarcerated are unable to seek medical care on their own.
-As a result, it is the responsibility and legal requirement of prison staff members to provide adequate inmate medical care.
-When they fail to do so, those prison officers are violating an inmate’s civil rights, not to mention breaking the law.
+People who have been incarcerated are unable to seek medical attention on their own.
+As a result, it is the responsibility and legal requirement of prison staff members to provide adequate medical care.
+When an inmate is denied medical treatment in jail or prison, those officers are violating that person’s civil rights and breaking the law.

 What is Deliberate Indifference?